 What are the different kinds of drug driving convictions?

-As with drink driving charges, drug driving offenses sit in different categories depending on the severity of the offense.
+As with drink driving charges, drug driving offences sit in different categories depending on the severity of the offence.
 Each charge will stay on your driving record for a fixed amount of time and most for up to 11 years.
-The different drug driving charges, their codes, and the number of points taken from your license are as follows.:
+The different drug driving charges, their codes, and the number of points taken from your licence are as follows:

-- DR80 - Driving or attempting to drive when unfit through drugs.
-Will stay on your record for 11 years and earn 3-11 points on your license.
+DR80 - Driving or attempting to drive when unfit through drugs.
+Will stay on your record for 11 years and earn 3-11 points on your licence.

-- DG10 - Driving or attempting to drive with drug level above the specified limit.
-Will stay on your record for 11 years and earn 3-11 points on your license.
+DG10 - Driving or attempting to drive with drug level above the specified limit.
+Will stay on your record for 11 years and earn 3-11 points on your licence.

-- DG30 - Causing death by careless driving with drug level above the limit.
-Will stay on your record for 11 years and earn 3-11 points on your license.
+DG30 - Causing death by careless driving with drug level above the limit.
+Will stay on your record for 11 years and earn 3-11 points on your licence.

-- DR90 - In charge of a vehicle when unfit through drugs.
-Will stay on your record for 4 years and earn 10 points on your license.
+DR90 - In charge of a vehicle when unfit through drugs.
+Will stay on your record for 4 years and earn 10 points on your licence.

 Even if a person is convicted for the most minor drug driving violation, car insurers will likely see you as an unsafe driver and charge higher premiums.
 This is also true for those with drink driving convictions, such as a DR10 charge.